 Q: Can I skip the bentonite clay?

 A: I don’t recommend skipping the clay.
 You can still make a great foundation without it, but if you are looking for corrective issues, like redness or mild acne to be resolved, the bentonite clay is needed.
 If you want a corrective powder, the bentonite is what I recommend and use in my recipe.
-For more of a white clay the French clay is a good choice.
-I personally don’t use the French, so you’d need to experiment with ratios.
+French clay is also a good choice.

 Q: I want to turn this powder into a liquid foundation, can I just add coconut oil?

 A: I’ve experimented with liquifying this recipe with zero success!
 Adding a liquid like coconut oil just darkens the cocoa and you end up with a nice edible chocolate.
 Freeze it and you’ll have a chocolate bar.
 I recommend purchasing a liquid foundation from a “more natural” brand like Pacifica or Beauty Counter (see recommendations in the first Q & A).